emmajanedrews/base-template/_posts/2018-01-17-what-you-should-look-for-in-a-home-inspector.md

 “A home inspection is a non-invasive visual inspection of all the home’s major components,” Alan says.
 “That would be your interior and exterior, your roof system, your plumbing system, your electrical system, heating system—all those things should be checked during a home inspection.”

-Just as when you select a real estate agent, you need to be careful when selecting a home inspector.&nbsp;**According to Alan, there are three things you need to look for.**
+Just as when you select a real estate agent, you need to be careful when selecting a home inspector. **According to Alan, there are three things you need to look for.**

 First, they need to be licensed in the state of Maryland.
 If not, your inspection will be null and void.
 There is a caveat that allows someone like an engineer or someone who’s been in construction for many years to do an inspection if they follow the standard report Maryland provides, though.